-Your prostate cancer treatment options depend on several factors, such as how fast your cancer is growing, how much it has spread, your overall health, as well as the benefits and the potential side effects of the treatment.
+Your prostate cancer treatment options depend on several factors, such as how fast your cancer is growing, how much it has spread and your overall health, as well as the benefits and the potential side effects of the treatment.

 Immediate treatment may not be necessary

-For men diagnosed with a very early stage of prostate cancer, treatment may not be necessary right away.
+For men diagnosed with very early-stage prostate cancer, treatment may not be necessary right away.
 Some men may never need treatment.
 Instead, doctors sometimes recommend active surveillance.

 In active surveillance, regular follow-up blood tests, rectal exams and possibly biopsies may be performed to monitor progression of your cancer.
 If tests show your cancer is progressing, you may opt for a prostate cancer treatment such as surgery or radiation.

 Active surveillance may be an option for cancer that isn't causing symptoms, is expected to grow very slowly and is confined to a small area of the prostate.
 Active surveillance may also be considered for a man who has another serious health condition or an advanced age that makes cancer treatment more difficult.

 Active surveillance carries a risk that the cancer may grow and spread between checkups, making it less likely to be cured.

 Radiation therapy uses high-powered energy to kill cancer cells.
 Prostate cancer radiation therapy can be delivered in two ways:

 - Radiation that comes from outside of your body (external beam radiation).
 During external beam radiation therapy, you lie on a table while a machine moves around your body, directing high-powered energy beams, such as X-rays or protons, to your prostate cancer.
 You typically undergo external beam radiation treatments five days a week for several weeks.